Marriage and Family Therapist

 • Available online and in-office.

-I believe that conflict, or any state of tension, whether it is within ourselves or with others, can interfere with our functioning, create uncertainty, and impact our relationships.
-Yet I believe that no matter where we are or what we are doing, it is the best we can to deal with life experiences—to adapt, to persevere, to continue.
-I see therapy and the therapeutic process, regardless of where we are, as an opportunity, and a place, to feel safe to explore new or different ways of thinking and being.
-I believe that through therapy clients can find their way to strengths, resources, and pathways that they may not have thought they had; and that regardless of their story, experience or challenge, they need not to be defined by them, that hope can be created on their terms, respecting their values, needs and personal vision.
+I see therapy and the therapeutic process, regardless of where we are, as an opportunity to explore new or different ways of thinking and being.
+I believe that through therapy clients can find their way to strengths, resources, and pathways that they may not have thought they had; and that regardless of their story or present circumstances, they need not to be defined by them.

 What is your process?

-My process is in taking a collaborative journey with clients, where all feelings, thoughts, fears, questions and uncertainties are invited to “come in and have a say” in a way that feels safe, nonjudgmental and meaningful.
-I believe in “holding a space” for my clients to freely feel, speak, and explore whatever they need to, knowing they will be nurtured and supported to do so, that nothing in their history will be denied a place and a voice.
-And that through the therapy process we can find relief and create ways to move positively forward, whatever that means for each of my clients.
-I believe that the faith of the therapist in each person’s ability to find the necessary answers and tools within can be very empowering in and of itself.
+My process is in taking a collaborative journey with clients, while I provide psychoeducation, support, and guidance as part of the therapeutic experience.
+I believe in “holding a space” for my clients where they can freely feel, speak, and explore whatever they need to, and that through the therapy process we can find relief and create ways to move positively forward, whatever that means for each of my clients.

 I value, recognize and respect the uniqueness and the contextual reality of each individual experience, and thus I work with an integration of different Therapy Models.